 You Might Have Hyperhidrosis

-Without a doubt, sweating is a normal part of life.
-However, if you find yourself perspiring more than others, you may have a genetic condition called hyperhidrosis.
+Sweating is a normal part of life.
+But if you find yourself perspiring more than others, and your deodorant doesn’t seem to be working, you may have a genetic condition called hyperhidrosis.
 Some warning signs include an excessive amount of sweat, which can affect the hands, feet and armpits.
 “For hyperhidrosis, deodorant alone is not going to help,” explains Nanuet, NY dermatologist Heidi Waldorf, MD, who usually recommends patients with the condition start with an over-the-counter formula containing a high concentration of aluminum zirconium, plus moisturizing ingredients.
 The doctor’s favorites: Dove Clinical Strength Aluminum Zirconium Tetrachlorohydrex Gly (20 percent) or Secret Clinical Strength (also 20 percent).
 “Ideally the product is used at night before bed.
 In the morning, the patient can use a regular antiperspirant or non-antiperspirant deodorant,” says Dr. Waldorf.

 Deodorant brands are increasingly adding acids, particular alphahydroxy acids, into their formulas for one specific reason: “When these fruit- and plant-derived acids are added to deodorants, it’s meant to lower the pH balance of the skin, and thus limit odor-producing bacteria from growing,” explains Bay Harbor Islands dermatologist Stacy Chimento, MD.
 In other words, odor isn’t being masked, it’s being eliminated.